 There are certain flowers which are particularly suited to cloche cultivation.
 These can be brought into bloom several weeks earlier and the quality of the flower is often much better.
 Hardy annuals, in particular, are ideal plants for cloche protection during the early

-Sweet Peas Sowing time for sweet peas in the north and south is late September.
+Sowing time for sweet peas in the north and south is late September.
 Seed can also be sown in March.
 The strip of ground should be deeply worked and plenty of organic matter incorporated in the form of peat, old manure or composted vegetable waste.
-Seed is sown one row per small cloche and two under the larger types.
-Space the seeds 6 inchesapart in the rows.
+A seed is sown one row per small cloche and two under the larger types.
+Space the seeds 6 inches apart in the rows.
 Cloches must be placed over the rows as soon as the seed is sown in the north.
 Southern sowings need not be covered until early October.

-Other hardy annuals Those suitable for cloche work and autumn sowing include calendula, candytuft, cornflower, scabious, viscaria, sweet sultan and nigella.
-For spring sowing the following are recommended: godetia, mignonette and clarkia.
-Seed is sown in groups as thinly as possible or in single rows.
+Those suitable for cloche work and autumn sowing include calendula, candytuft, cornflower, scabious, viscaria, sweet sultan, and nigella.
+For spring sowing the following are recommended: godetia, mignonette, and clarkia.
+A seed is sown in groups as thinly as possible or in single rows.
 Large cloches can accommodate two rows.

 This term, in use by gardeners, describes a form of gardening in which plants raised elsewhere in a nursery garden or greenhouse are planted in a previously prepared bed.